Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-If you have chosen the independent Post-Trip Extension in Bellagio, you remain at this hotel for three nights.
-Spend the rest of the day discovering Bellagio, using the VBT city information as your guide.
+If you have chosen the independent Post-Tour Extension, you remain at this hotel for three nights.
+Spend the rest of your stay discovering Lake Como, using the VBT city information as your guide.

 Throughout your stay, you are surrounded by postcard vistas.